iratarasenko/gorest_api/README.md

 3. Find users with the corporate email

 Note: Test "Find users with the corporate email" will fial because the endpoint https://gorest.co.in/public-api/users?email=@test.global' has been modified by the author.
 It doesn't except parameter in URI any more.

+#### Project set up
+1. Download the project folder
+2. Create a virtual environment in a main project folder
+3.